M1raclEEEEE/Group9_Lab3_RTL_Code/README.md

 # Group9_Lab3_Code
-The repository for storing the code of lab3
+The repository for storing the RTL codes of Lab3